Church or Non-Church?

-What are the differences between a Celebrant and a Humanist?
+What are the differences between the different types of Celebrant?

-Using a Celebrant for your wedding gives you the freedom of your imagination when planning your special day.
+Using either a Solemniser or a Celebrant for your wedding gives you the freedom of your imagination when planning your special day.
 You choose the venue, ceremony, songs, poems, vows, etc. to make your ceremony a unique, special and beautiful occasion which reflects your personalities.
 The joy and love you feel on starting married life in this unique way together is captured and shared with family and friends.
 It really depends on whether you want to be legally married at the end of this ceremony.

-As a Celebrant I can conduct your ceremony anywhere, anytime, including outdoors and can include any elements you want.
-You may have a place that is special to you, or need help in deciding and choosing.
+As an HSE Registered Celebrant I can conduct your ceremony anywhere, anytime, including outdoors and can include any elements you want.
+You may have a place that is special to you or need help in deciding and choosing.
 I can help and advise if asked and can visit the venue with you.

 The legal bit